seqeralabs/docs/multiqc_docs/core/custom_content/index.md

 Custom content parsing is a little more restricted than standard modules.
 Specifically:

 - Only one plot per section is possible
-- Plot customisation is more limited
+- Plot customization is more limited

 All plot types can be generated using custom content - see the [test files](https://github.com/MultiQC/test-data/tree/main/data/custom_content)